-Dysport mirrors Botox in cost even though Dysport does require more units per treatment .
-It has actually been found to spread a bit more during the injection, which can be beneficial when treating larger areas such as the forehead or armpit (to eliminate excessive sweating).
+Dysport mirrors Botox in cost even though it does require more units per treatment.
+During the injection, it has actually been found to spread a bit more which can be beneficial when treating larger areas such as the forehead or armpit (to eliminate excessive sweating).

-Another great advantage of Dysport is that it has shown to take effect faster than it’s competition.
+Another great advantage is that it has shown to take effect faster than its competition.
 This benefit makes it a great solution if you want to soften fine lines and wrinkles just in time for an upcoming special event!

 Frequently Asked Dysport Questions